Roland Crappé

 Roland Crappé or Roelant Crappé (Reland Crepi; d 13 March 1644) was a Dutch colonial official serving the Dutch and Danish East India Company.
-He became director general of the Ceylonese department of the Danish East India Company in 1618 and became commander in chief and governor of Tranquebar upon his seventh arrival in the Indies in 1624.
+He became director general of the Ceylonese (Sri Lankan) department of the Danish East India Company in 1618 and became commander in chief and governor of Tranquebar upon his seventh arrival in the Indies in 1624.
 During his leadership, new factories and offices were established and Danish trade went exceptionally well.
 He died in 1644 only a few years after his homecoming to Denmark.

 Early life

 According to Icelandic Jón Ólafsson, Roland Crappé was born into a poor Dutch family.
 He would early on go to sea where he acquired his first literacy.
 He would also make five voyages to India in Dutch service: first as a ship's boy, then as a merchant.

 Early career

 In March 1616 the Danish East India Company was founded and at approximately the same time Crappé came to Denmark.
-An expedition was meanwhile prepared to set sail for Ceylon to establish a Danish monopoly on the island.
+An expedition was meanwhile prepared to set sail for Sri Lanka to establish a Danish monopoly on the island.